Innmind/Immutable/docs/structures/sequence.md

 The method ask a generator that will provide the elements.
 Once the elements are loaded they are kept in memory so you can run multiple operations on it without loading the file twice.

+!!! warning ""
-> **Warning** beware of the case where the source you read the elements is not altered before the first use of the sequence.
+    Beware of the case where the source you read the elements is not altered before the first use of the sequence.

 ## `::lazy()`